Skip to Content

 The Chartreux cat is known as one of the most polite breeds – not a word normally associated with cats!
 This is one kitty that doesn’t like to complain and will be not just your friend but a friend to any guests as well.

-Gray chartreux cat with a yellow eyes on a couch
+Gray chartreux cat with yellow eyes on a couch

-This French cat can be traced back to ancient Persia and was believed to have come to France from those returning from the crusades.
-Many took up residence in monasteries, and this is believed to be the origin of the breed.
+This French cat can be traced back to ancient Persia and was believed to have come to France from those returning from the Crusades.
+Many took up residence in monasteries, which is believed to be the breed’s origin.

-One of the reasons that the Chartreux is rare is that it is also an expensive cat breed with average prices for a Charteux kitten between USD $1000 and $1500.
-So French, rare and and expensive – this is one cool cat breed.
+One of the reasons that the Chartreux is rare is that it is also an expensive cat breed with average prices for a Chartreux kitten between USD $1000 and $1500.
+So French, rare, and expensive – this is one awesome cat breed.

 Chartreux cat, 10 months old